megakemp/megakemp.github.io/_posts/2014-05-09-a-gentle-introduction-to-mechanical-keyboards.md

 excerpt: "The past few of years have seen a renaissance for mechanical keyboards, especially among two large groups of computer enthusiasts: programmers and gamers.
 I, too, share a passion for these wonderful pieces of hardware that goes way back."
 ---

 I love typing.
-I still remember how, as a kid, I used to borrow my mother's [Diplomat typewriter](http://typewriterdatabase.com/olympia.221.typewriter-serial-number-database) from 1964 and started hammering away on it pretending to type some long text:
+I still remember how I, as a kid, used to borrow my mother's [Diplomat typewriter](http://typewriterdatabase.com/olympia.221.typewriter-serial-number-database) from 1964 and started hammering away on it, pretending to type some long text:

 <img src="{{ site.url }}/assets/{{ page.assets }}/diplomattypewriter.jpg"
      alt="The legendary Diplomat typewriter"